JuodaanViinaa/Laboratorio/README.md

 The `"sheet"` and `"summary_column_dict"` arguments determine the way in which the extracted data point will be written on the summary file. `"sheet"` indicates the name of the sheet in which the data point will be written.
 This name must correspond with one of the elements of the sheet list given as an argument to the `Analyzer` object. `"summary_column_dict"` is the dictionary that relates each subject with the column in which their data will be written.

 The `offset` argument helps deal with situations in which similar measures for a single subject need to be written in adjacent columns in a single sheet (e.g., presses to different levers).
 In such cases it is not necessary to declare several dictionaries that relate each subject with a single column and then use those dictionaries as values for each `"summary_column_dict"` argument.
 A more economic way to do it will be to use a single "base" dictionary for all similar measures, and then incrementally add units to the `"offset"` argument.
 Each unit in `"offset"` will move the measure in question one column to the right.
-Ex.:
+E.g.:

 ```python
 analysis_list = [